mark-wiemer/mocha-wiki/Home.md

   - [xunit-file](https://github.com/peerigon/xunit-file) - A Mocha reporter similar to `xunit`, but writes to a file (excludes all `console.log` output that breaks the xml).
   - [WebConsole-reporter](https://github.com/eeroan/WebConsole-reporter) - A Mocha reporter that displays reports in browser console.
 Works faster than html reporter and provides clickable stack traces.
   - [mocha-slow-reporter](https://github.com/msiebuhr/node-mocha-slow-reporter) - Outputs a profile-like tree of the tests/hooks to help you fix test-suite slowness.
+  - [mocha-unfunk-reporter](https://github.com/Bartvds/mocha-unfunk-reporter) - An alternate to the default Spec-style reporter for improved usability and added compatibility features for use in various low-tech scenarios.
+Does *not* use console cursor tricks or positional ANSI codes.

 ### Headless testing